RandyBaeza/Caso-1-Diseno-de-software/README.md

 React
-- Why: The standard used for its massive ecosystem and proven stability.
+- The standard used for its massive ecosystem and proven stability.
 Its component-based model perfectly suits the interactive UI of elements needed in a 20 min coach.
 - Alternatives considered: Vue.js: Excellent framework but React's larger community and ecosystem give it a slight edge for long-term maintainability.
 Angular: Too heavy for this project's scale.
 Its complexity is unnecessary for a primarily UI-driven application.

 Typescript
-- Why: Essential for catching errors at compile time, safely defining data structures, and ensuring maintainability as the codebase grows.
+-  Essential for catching errors at compile time, safely defining data structures, and ensuring maintainability as the codebase grows.
 - Alternatives considered: Plain JavaScript: Rejected due to the high potential for runtime errors, difficulty in scaling, and lack of self-documenting code, which would slow down development and increase bug-fixing time.

 Vite
-- Why: Selected for its development experience and optimized production builds.
+-  Selected for its development experience and optimized production builds.
 - Alternatives considered: Next.js: Amazing for its built-in routing, API routes, and SEO benefits.
 However, rejected because the core application functionality (video calls, authenticated dashboards) is behind a login wall, negating SEO benefits for key flows.

 ## 2. Application Architecture
 Vite (Single Page Application - SPA)

-Why:

  - Extremely fast development server and optimized builds.